 (3) goods and services from the Minnesota correctional facilities;

-    (4) goods and services from rehabilitation facilities and extended employment

-    providers that are certified by the commissioner of employment and economic
+(4) goods and services from rehabilitation facilities and extended employment providers that are certified by the commissioner of economic security;

-    development;

-    (5) goods and services for use by a community-based facility operated by the

-    commissioner of human services;
+(5) goods and services for use by a community-based facility operated by the commissioner of human services;

 (6) goods purchased at auction or when submitting a sealed bid at auction provided that before authorizing such an action, the commissioner consult with the requesting agency to determine a fair and reasonable value for the goods considering factors including, but not limited to, costs associated with submitting a bid, travel, transportation, and storage.
 This fair and reasonable value must represent the limit of the state's bid; and